matthewmacleod/mkm_notebooks/README.md

 see license file: license.txt

-A collection of jupyter notebooks and tutorials
+A collection of Jupyter notebooks and tutorials

 * **anscombes**    python simple tutorial on the Anscombe data set
   * explore some simple statistics